WileyLabs/mobile-react-native-libraries/mobile-rn-accessibility/README.md

 ```

     NAME                - component name (for reducer)
+    ON_SCREEN_CHANGED   - notification that accessibility screen has changed
 ```

 ### Action Creators

+#### Initialize accessibility functionality for the Application
 ```
-import a11y from 'mobile-rn-accessibility'

-Init/Shut
+Implementation in mobile-rn-accessibility >>>>>

 /**
  * Initializes component (should be called first)